fahim-is-zero/ProjectEuler/README.md

 # ProjectEuler
 ![logo_default](./banner.png)

-Code for solving Project Euler problems in Python.
+Code for solving Project Euler problems in Python.This only includes the first 100 problems.
+(Still in progress)

-Solution is written at the end of the code.
+The solution is written at the end of the code.

 Python is tested in version 3.12.4